huggingface/blog/personal-copilot.md

 2. Adapter weight: 2 bytes * 0.11B trainable params        = 0.22GB
 3. Weight gradient: 2 bytes * 0.11B trainable params       = 0.12GB
 4. Optimizer state when using Adam:  4 bytes * 0.11B trainable params * 3 = 1.32GB
 5. **Adding all of the above -> 9.51 GB ~10GB -> 1 A100 40GB GPU required** 🤯.
-The reason for A100 40GB GPU being that the intermediate activations for long sequence lengths of 2048 and batch size of 4 for training lead to higher memory requirements.
+The reason for A100 40GB GPU is that the intermediate activations for long sequence lengths of 2048 and batch size of 4 for training lead to higher memory requirements.
 As we will see below, GPU memory required is 26GB which can be accommodated on A100 40GB GPU.
 Also, A100 GPUs have better compatibilty with Flash Attention 2.

 In the above calculations, we didn't consider memory required for intermediate activation checkpointing which is considerably huge.
 We leverage Flash Attention V2 and Gradient Checkpointing to overcome this issue.

 1. For QLoRA along with flash attention V2 and gradient checkpointing, the total memory occupied by the model on a single A100 40GB GPU is **26 GB** with a **batch size of 4**.
-2. For full fine-tuning using FSDP along wth Flash Attention V2 and Gradient Checkpointing, the memory occupied per GPU ranges between **70 GB to 77.6 GB** with a **per_gpu_batch_size of 1**.
+2. For full fine-tuning using FSDP along with Flash Attention V2 and Gradient Checkpointing, the memory occupied per GPU ranges between **70 GB to 77.6 GB** with a **per_gpu_batch_size of 1**.

 Please refer to the [model-memory-usage](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) to easily calculate how much vRAM is needed to train and perform big model inference on a model hosted on the 🤗 Hugging Face Hub.